 There is reference to the possibility of needing variances.
-If that is the case, the Town impacts from the zone proposed change.
-While we understand the needed variances could change based upon changes made to the plans through the SEQRA process, the be needed, if any.
+If that is the case, the Town Board should know what variances would be needed in order to assess the potential impacts from the zone proposed change.
+While we understand the needed variances could change based upon changes made to the plans through the SEQRA process, the Applicant should be able to assess based upon the current proposal what variances would be needed, if any.
 In addition, if variances are needed, that would make the Zoning Board of Appeals an involved agency that should have an opportunity to review and weigh in on this project during the SEQRA process, if so desired.